gordalina/cachetool/README.md

 https://github.com/gordalina/cachetool/releases/latest/download/cachetool.phar.bz2
 ```

-CacheTool is also packaged as a docker container available in [docker hub](https://hub.docker.com/r/gordalina/cachetool) and [github](https://github.com/gordalina/cachetool/pkgs/container/cachetool) container registries.
+CacheTool is also packaged as a docker container available in [docker hub](https://hub.docker.com/r/gordalina/cachetool) and [GitHub](https://github.com/gordalina/cachetool/pkgs/container/cachetool) container registries.

 See below for [docker usage instructions](#usage-via-docker).

 ## Installation - old versions

-Use tag name in the binary file name.
-E.g to download cachetool 3.2.2
+Use tag name in the binary file name, E.g. to download cachetool 3.2.2
 which is compatible with PHP `>=5.5.9` use: `cachetool-3.2.2.phar`

 ```sh